-OTDA Home → Resources for Working Families → Head Start and Early Head Start
+OTDA Home Resources for Working Families Head Start and Early Head Start

 Head Start and Early Head Start

-Head Start programs promote school readiness by enhancing the social and cognitive development of children through the provision of educational, health, nutritional, social and other services to enrolled children and families.
+Head Start programs promote school readiness by enhancing the social and cognitive development of children through the provision of educational, health, nutritional, social and other services for enrolled children and families.
 They engage parents in their children’s learning and help them in making progress toward their educational, literacy and employment goals.
 Significant emphasis is placed on the involvement of parents in the administration of local Head Start programs.
 Parents are seen as their children’s first and most important teacher.

-Services and Experiences Head Start Programs provide (children 3 to 5 years old)
+Services and Experiences Head Start Programs Provide (children 3 to 5 years old)

 Education Services